-- env:Sender ter:InvalidArgVal ter:NoConfig The requested configuration does not exist in the given context. - env:Sender ter:InvalidArgVal ter:ConfigModify The configuration parameters are not possible to set. - env:Receiver ter:Action ter:ConfigurationConflict The new settings conflicts with other uses of the configuration.
+env:Sender - ter:InvalidArgVal - ter:ConfigModify

+The configuration parameters are not possible to set.

+• env:Receiver - ter:Action - ter:ConfigurationConflict

+The new settings conflicts with other uses of the configuration.

 Note for the VideoEncoderConfiguration: if necessary the device may adapt parameter values for Quality and RateControl elements without returning an error.
 A device shall adapt an out of range BitrateLimit instead of returning a fault.